appcelerator-forks/m1ga.ti-create/README.md

 ### create a project

-* run "Ti Create: project"
+* run "Titanium: create project"
 * go to the parent directory
 * create a new (project) folder
 * select the new folder and click 'ok'